freeorion/freeorion-sdk/README-WIN32.txt

 Welcome to FreeOrion development!

-There are two routes to get started on Windows: The MSVC project files, and CMake
+There are two routes to get started on Windows: The MSVC project files, and CMake.

 Both:
 =====

 For any FreeOrion development, you will need Git installed.
 There are command-line and GUI clients available.
 The main Git website is:

 http://git-scm.com